 Minimum Tread Depth

 The legal minimum tread depth for tyres is 1.6mm in Ireland.
 A handy way to check your tread depth is by running a €1 coin along the centre of the tyre.
-If the gold part is visible, then your tread is OK.
+If the gold part is visible, then your tread is too low.
 It is always best to have your tyres checked by a professional tyre technician and we also offer this service free of charge.

 Make sure to visually inspect your tyres as often as you can, looking out particularly for any cuts, cracks or bulges on the sidewall of your tyres.
 These defects can lead to rapid deflation or a possible blow out.
 It is important to have any possible defects inspected professionally.